ostat/gridfinity_extended_openscad/README.md

 1. Install OpenSCAD.
 This project relies on features available in the **OpenSCAD Developer Version**.
 Make sure to download it from [OpenSCAD Developer Version](https://openscad.org/downloads.html#snapshots).

-1. Clone or download this repository to your local machine:
+2. Clone or download this repository to your local machine:
    ```bash
    git clone https://github.com/ostat/gridfinity_extended_openscad.git
    ```
    Alternatively, you can download the ZIP file from the repository page and extract it.

+3. Enable OpenSCAD Features.
+   - Open OpenSCAD application
+   - Go to `Menu > Edit > Preferences`.
+   - In the **Preferences** dialog go to the Features Tab and Enable:
+     - **manifold**: makes OpenSCAD faster.
+     - **textmetrics**: Enables text related features for the base text.

-2. Open the project files in OpenSCAD. **Note:** You must use the developer version of OpenSCAD for this project.
+4. Open the project files in OpenSCAD. **Note:** You must use the developer version of OpenSCAD for this project.
 Download it here: [OpenSCAD Developer Version](https://openscad.org/downloads.html#snapshots).

-3. Start exploring and customising the Gridfinity bins and extensions!
+5. Start exploring and customising the Gridfinity bins and extensions!

 ## Official Documentation